Let's Do It! World

 Let's Do It World is a global civic organization that started from Estonia, mobilizing people worldwide in joining local, national and regional clean-up events.
 Among other projects, it is the founder of World Cleanup Day, on which a network of 180 countries, with over 21.2 million participants took place in 2019.

+First time in 2024 World Cleanup Day mobilises millions in its first year as a UN International Day.

 The Let's Do It! organization was first conceived in Estonia in 2008, where a country clean-up action called Let's do it! (in Estonian: "Teeme ära!") cleaned up 10000 tons of illegal waste by more than 50000 volunteers in one day.
 Following Estonia's lead, many countries also started their own country clean-up events.

 Let's Do It!
 World is an accredited member of the United Nations Environment Programme (UNEP).

 Since 2017, the movement uses the hand gesture W sign, aka "Three Fingers Up," as its symbol.

 History

 On 3 May 2008, over 50000 Estonians came out of their homes to clean up Estonia in an event called Let's Do It 2008.
 People at home could follow the process via media channels.
 The idea spread from Estonia to other parts of Europe and beyond.
 Next spring, in 2009, Latvia and Lithuania cleaned their countries with more than 250000 people participating and have done it henceforth for three years, engaging more people each year.

 On 20 March 2010, Portugal cleaned their country with 200000 people.
 Slovenia followed shortly, breaking all records with 270000 people (which is 13% of the overall population of the country) taking part in the action.
 In the beginning of June the same year, Kyiv, the capital of Ukraine was cleaned.
 By the end of 2011 more than 2.5 million people had participated in Let's Do It! cleanup actions in 16 countries – Estonia, India, Slovenia, Serbia, Finland, Romania, Latvia, Lithuania, Portugal, Bulgaria, Moldova, Ukraine, Cambodia, Russia, Hungary and Brazil.